openhab/org.openhab.binding.zwave/doc/wink/siren_0_0.md

 ### Parameter 1: Primary Notification Volume Level

 Set the volume level
-This parameter sets the volume of the Siren (primary) sound.
-There are three possible volume levels available The following option values may be configured -:
+<p&gtThis parameter sets the volume of the Siren (primary) sound.
+There are three possible volume levels available</p&gt
+The following option values may be configured -:

 | Value  | Description |